systemjs/systemjs/README.md

 Non-wildcard paths are also supported, and the most specific rule will always be used.

-In this example, we can now write local application code in its own folder, without conflict with library code:
+In this example, we can now write local application code in its own folder (`app`), without conflict with library code (`js`):

-/app/main.js:
+app/main.js:
 ```javascript
   define(['jquery'], function($) {
     return {